 Positive Psychology

 Positive Psychology is a branch of psychology that focuses on understanding and enhancing human well-being and happiness.
 It emphasizes the study of positive emotions, strengths, and virtues that contribute to a fulfilling life.
+Positive Psychology is a branch of psychology that focuses on understanding and enhancing human well-being and happiness.
+It emphasises the study of positive emotions, strengths, and virtues that contribute to a fulfilling life.

 Talk to a Professional

 Through research-based interventions and practices, Positive Psychology aims to cultivate positive emotions, foster resilience, and promote personal growth.
-By shifting the focus from solely addressing mental illness to emphasizing individual strengths and positive experiences, Positive Psychology offers valuable insights to help individuals thrive and lead more fulfilling lives.
+By shifting the focus from solely addressing mental illness to emphasise individual strengths and positive experiences, Positive Psychology offers valuable insights to help individuals thrive and lead more fulfilling lives.

 What is Positive Psychology?